dapr/quickstarts/11.hello-dapr-slim/README.md

 You're up and running!
 Both Dapr and your app logs will appear here.
 ...
 ```
 > **Note**: the `--app-port` (the port the app runs on) is configurable.
-Our Node app happens to run on port 3000, but we could configure it to run on any other port.
+The Node app happens to run on port 3000, but you could configure it to run on any other port.
 Also note that the Dapr `--port` parameter is optional, and if not supplied, a random available port is used.

 ## Step 4 - Post Messages to your Service